 The Boston Architectural College is pleased to announce that LeeAnne Brooks, a student in the College's graduate program in Historic Preservation, was selected to present at Directions in Twenty-First Century Preservation presented by Historic New England at Roger Williams University, a day-long symposium for historic preservation students, professionals, and advocates to come together to consider challenges and opportunities facing today's preservation community.
 LeeAnne will present Infrared Thermography: Rethinking the Process at the symposium on Saturday, March 29, 2014 at Baypoint Inn and Conference Center in Portsmouth, RI.

 LeeAnne began her graduate studies at the BAC in Historic Preservation in the fall of 2013, after completing the Repair of Old Buildings Course at the Society for the Preservation of Ancient Buildings in London earlier that year.
-LeeAnne graduated magna cum laude with a B.A in Historic Preservation from the University of Mary Washington in 2013.
+LeeAnne graduated magna cum laude with a Bachelor of Arts in Historic Preservation from the University of Mary Washington in 2013.
 After working as an intern for the Colonial Williamsburg Foundation during her last semester at UMW, she was awarded the Andrew W. Mellon Foundation Internship for Architectural Conservation at Colonial Williamsburg.
 She spent more than a year helping to create an architectural database and performing documentation of Foundation properties.
-Her Infrared Thermography documentation and condition assessment of more than 40 18th century frame buildings was accepted into the Foundation collection after presentation to the Architectural History Department in September of 2013.
-Her current focus of study is on Preservation management, project planning, and finance.
+Her infrared thermography documentation and condition assessment of more than forty 18th century frame buildings was accepted into the Foundation collection after presentation to the Architectural History Department in September of 2013.
+Her current focus of study is on preservation management, project planning, and finance.
 She currently lives in Richmond, Virginia.